-Theft Crime Attorney in New York
+Theft Crime Lawyer in New York

 Understanding New York Theft Laws & Procedures

-In New York, theft and larceny laws are governed under the state Penal Law, encompassing various provisions that detail different theft offenses.
-Understanding these legal distinctions is critical, as they determine the potential penalties and the legal strategy employed.
 New York courts take into account the nature of the theft, the value of the property involved, and any prior offenses in determining sentences.
 For instance, in Manhattan and other boroughs, theft cases are heard in criminal courts that handle high volumes of similar offenses.
 Familiarity with these jurisdictions' specific court processes helps us navigate your case effectively.

 Theft allegations involve various types of evidence, including video surveillance, witness statements, and financial documents.
 In New York, the burden rests with the prosecution to establish guilt beyond a reasonable doubt.
 However, robust defense may challenge the chain of custody of evidence, the accuracy of eyewitness testimony, or the legitimacy of the alleged transaction.
-At Barket Epstein Kearon Aldea & LoTurco, LLP, we focus on dismantling the prosecution's narrative through methodical scrutiny of their evidence and leveraging any procedural errors or inconsistencies to the client’s advantage.

 Larceny in New York

 Larceny, the theft of personal property, is divided into several categories in New York.
-The category within which a larceny charge falls depends on the type of property involved, its value, and where or from whom it’s taken.
+The category within which a larceny charge falls depends on the type of property involved, its value, & where or from whom it’s taken.
 In New York, larceny is categorized as follows:

-Petit Larceny New York
+Petit Larceny in New York

 Petit larceny is the theft of property valued at less than $1,000.
 Petit larceny is a class A misdemeanor.
-Conviction of this crime can result in up to one year in jail and a fine of up to $1,000.
+Conviction of this crime can result in up to one year in jail & a fine of up to $1,000.

-Grand Larceny Crimes in New York
+Grand Larceny in New York

 Grand Larceny is a more serious form of theft than petit larceny.
 New York classifies grand larceny as follows: